uncbiag/uncbiag-academic-kickstart/content/authors/Xu Han/_index.md

 - Graduate Students
 ---

-Sahin Olut is a graduate student in computer science.
-He works on image registration.
+Xu Han is a graduate student in computer science.
+He works on image registration approaches for images with pathologies.